faceleg/pagesofinterest.net/_posts/2024-08-27-what-is-an-sbom-for-business-people.md

 ---
 layout: post
-title: "What is an SBOM/Software Bill of Materials, for Business People"
+title: "What is an SBOM/Software Bill of Materials"
 author: michael-robinson
 date: "2024-08-27"
 categories: [tooling]